The Compressor Pressure is Sufficient, So Why Are My Air Tools Underperforming?

 1. Decreased Tool Performance

-Air tools are engineered for specific airflow and pressure requirements.
-When the compressor cannot provide enough CFM, operations slow down, tools lose torque or cutting power, and some tools may fail to operate entirely.
-This impacts workflow speed and the quality of the finished product.
+Air tools are engineered for specific airflow requirements.
+When the compressor cannot provide enough CFM, tools lose torque or cutting power, slowing down your entire workflow.

 2. Increased Wear and Tear

-Operating tools with low CFM forces them to work harder, causing internal parts to wear out prematurely.
-While overheating is uncommon, mechanical strain still shortens tool lifespan.
+Operating tools with low CFM forces them to work harder, causing internal parts to wear out prematurely and increasing long-term maintenance costs.

 3. Reduced Work Efficiency

-• Seals and gaskets may fail from mechanical stress
+• Seals and gaskets fail from mechanical stress.

 Step 1: Measure Output

-Use a flow meter to check your compressor’s CFM under load.
+Use a flow meter to check your compressor’s actual CFM under load.

 Step 2: Identify Restrictions